Brent Patterson

-Brent Hathaway Patterson (born April 9, 1963, in Hayward, California United States.) is a former American "Old School" bicycle motocross (BMX) racer.
+Brent Hathaway Patterson (born April 9, 1963, in Hayward, California United States.) is an American former "Old School" bicycle motocross (BMX) racer.

-Brent Patterson is the elder of what was the most potent sibling combinations that bicycle motocross has ever seen.
+Brent Patterson is the older brother in this pair of siblings known for their success in bicycle motocross (BMX).
 With Brian, the Brothers Patterson are the only brothers to both hold the National No.1 Pro title in any major BMX sanctioning body; Brent in 1980 and Brian in 1982 and 1983 in the American Bicycle Association.

 Racing career milestone

 Note: Professional first are at the national level unless otherwise indicated.

 Started Racing: Early 1976 at 14 years old in Hayward, California.
 He was exposed to it through his friends in his neighborhood.

 First race result: First Place in 14 "Expert".
 However, at the time classes were determined by size and weight and not proficiency.
 Brent Patterson, being big for his age was placed with the experts.

 First local win: See above.
 It was the beginning of a three race winning streak.